 Deputy Head Pastoral

-The Senior Deputy Headmaster has overall responsibility to the Headmistress for pupils’ welfare and discipline throughout the School.
+The Senior Deputy Headmaster has overall responsibility to the Headmaster for pupils’ welfare and discipline throughout the School.
 He is the School’s Designated Safeguarding Lead (DSL).
-He and the Headmistress meet weekly with the Section Heads and their Deputies.
+He and the Headmaster meet weekly with the Section Heads and their Deputies.

 The School has a full-time Nurse, alongside plenty of First Aid trained staff, available to deal with day to deal medical problems.
 There are two separate ‘sick bay’ rooms for unwell pupils.

 Our House system promotes a strong sense of community, forges friendships across the whole school, promotes healthy competition and generates a great team spirit.
 We have three Houses within St Edward’s Senior & Sixth Form: Newman, Fisher and More